 - Repair and maintain rowing center owned equipment

 NOTE – The Annual Membership fee does NOT include entry into Eagle Creek Park.
 Annual park passes can be purchased at the park entrances or at the Eagle Creek Park office (7840 W. 56th St.)

 You MUST be an annual member to rent an indoor boat rack.

 An invoice and contract will be mailed in March.
 Rack fees not paid within 30 days are subject to removal of the boat.
 Contact email@example.com for more information.
 If you are interested in a private rack space fill out the interest form and you will be placed on the waitlist, and you'll be contacted when a space becomes available.

 The rowing center depends on volunteers to continue to operate.
 We encourage all members to seek ways to contribute to the community.
 Some of the activities our volunteers help with are:

 - IRC hosted events - Indy HS Sprints, Big Tens, Indy Summer Sprints, Head of the Eagle, Indoor Rowing Championships;

 - Community Events - Health Fair/Expo, Open House, Parades, Sporting events, etc.

 - Volunteer Work Days (scheduled at the beginning of each season) - Opening/Closing of the boathouse, cleaning, buoy washing, etc.

-You are still required to register for that class, program or membership, just choose the option to pay later.
+You are still required to register for that class, program or membership.
 Once the Fund Development Committee reviews your application and determines assistance, IRC will adjust your balance due in your account.
 The remaining balance can then be paid online or by check.